nicholasmholmes/HackKU_2023/README.md

   With this basic understanding, we can get into the process of our game creation!

-  We first began by creating a simple player class that could operate the functions a computer player might need, which looked something like this:
+  We first began by creating a simple player class that operates the necessary functions a computer player might need, which looked something like this:

   ```bash
   class Player: